bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ## Sign up

-When your app is complete, it will be listed in our Carrier Registry, so that your shipping rates are available for merchants and shoppers to use.
+When your app is complete, it will be listed in our carrier registry, so that your shipping rates are available for merchants and shoppers to use.
 Register your app and get a carrier ID to get started.

 ### Register your app